AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/faq.md

 See below for answers to some frequently asked questions about Dynamic Chat.

+**I don't seem to have access to Dynamic Chat.
+How can I get it?**

+Please reach out to your Marketo Engage Admin and make sure they've [added you as a user](/help/marketo/product-docs/demand-generation/dynamic-chat/setup-and-configuration/add-or-remove-chat-users.md#add-a-chat-user){target="_blank"} in the Adobe Admin Console.

-**Can I install Dynamic Chat anywhere on my company website or does it only work on Marketo landing pages?**
+**Can I install Dynamic Chat anywhere on my company website or does it only work on Marketo Landing Pages?**

-The Dynamic Chat JavaScript snippet can be installed on any website as well as Marketo landing pages.
+The Dynamic Chat JavaScript snippet can be installed on any website as well as Marketo Landing Pages.

 **How long is data stored for reporting?**